 Temporary Mandatory Face Covering (Mask) Bylaw.

-The Temporary Mandatory Face Covering (Mask) Bylaw is not activated at this time.
+The Temporary Mandatory Face Covering (Mask) Bylaw is currently activated as of October 26, 2020.

 We encourage residents to continue to practice the kindness and patience our region is known for as we continue to battle the COVID-19 pandemic.